-December 6th: I had vacation days to burn, so I’m taking off today and the kids and I will bake.
+December 7th: We will bake.
 We have special cupcake wrappers and festive sprinkles.
-I’ll send my son to preschool on a sugar high.
+I’ll send my kids to school on a sugar high.
 You’re welcome, teachers.

-December 11th: We’ll make homemade Christmas cards for a few of the neighbors Mommy likes.
+December 11th: We’ll make homemade Christmas cards for the neighbors Mommy likes.
+What?
+Like you really enjoy every one of your neighbors!
 I cut two pieces of poster board into more manageable sizes, and the kids get to decorating.
 We’ll hand-deliver them.

 December 12th: Another new bedtime book!

-December 14th: I’m going to see Justin Timberlake in concert, wearing a fabulously hilarious t-shirt I designed (photos to come later), so I hope my husband doesn’t forget about the countdown.
-Just in case, we’ll call this popcorn and movie night.
-I bought a special popcorn tub that will fit enough of the fluffy buttery stuff to weigh the kids down just in time for bed.
+December 14th: Popcorn and movie night.
+I bought a special popcorn tub that fits enough of the fluffy buttery stuff to weigh the kids down just in time for bed.
 I’m thoughtful like that.

-December 18th: My husband’s high school students put on a holiday chorus show, so we’ll take the kids and say a silent prayer that our daughter doesn’t try to run up on stage.
+December 18th: My husband’s high school choir puts on a holiday show, so we’ll take the kids and say a silent prayer that our daughter doesn’t try to run up on stage.
 Actually, that would be pretty spectacular.
 I may coax her…

 December 24th: IS IT REALLY CHRISTMAS EVE?!
 So exciting!
-Kids get new Christmas PJs, I force them to pose for adorable pictures, and then the visiting begins.
+Kids get new Christmas PJs, we read Twas the Night Before Christmas, and then the visiting begins.
 Grandparents, aunts, uncles, oh my!
 Food, cookies, gifts, weeeeee!
 Can you tell I get excited?

 December 25th: MERRY CHRISTMAS!
-The kids will wake ungodly early which is a shame because their father and I were up very late putting the finishing touches on their presents.
+The kids will wake ungodly early which is a shame because their dad and I were probably up very late putting the finishing touches on their presents.
 But their excitement is contagious and we oblige their pre-sunrise invitation to head downstairs to the tree.
 I’m ready to crash around 10am, but manage to stay awake during Mass.
 That’s just a prediction, I can’t speak to what will actually happen.
 But if you go to our church and you see me drifting, don’t judge.
-I just told you how late I was awake building crap.
-Lay off.